decred/dcrdocs/docs/advanced/secure-setup.md

 ## Improvements

 * This system can only be used to store and spend coins.
 It currently cannot be used to purchase tickets.
 This can be easily achieved by hosting a TOR instance in `Computer A` `apt-get install tor` and then connecting dcrwallet using its proxy setting.
-(You will need to add a rule to UFW accordingly eg: `sudo ufw allow out to [LOCALIPOFCOMPUTERA] port 9050`)
+(You will need to add a rule to UFW accordingly eg: `sudo ufw allow out to {LOCALIPOFCOMPUTERA} port 9050`)

 * A MITM proxy can be setup between `Computer A` RPC and `Wallet-B`.
 This can either be used to log traffic or can even be used to approve/disapprove all responses/requests.
 * Remove wifi/Bluetooth hardware physically.